The Python MQbtT library

 • diff – The difficulty of the share.

-• zeroes – The (approx) number of leading zeroes in the share, computed as floor(log2(diff))).
+• zeroes – The (approximate) number of leading binary zeroes in the share.

 static from_bytes(b: bytes) Share